 According to www.medicarepaymentandreimbursement.com, indications for the use of code 66982 include: pediatric cataract surgery, extraordinary work that may occur when there is extreme postoperative inflammation and pain, mature cataract requiring dye for visualization of capsulorrhexis, and pre-existing zonular weakness requiring use of capsular tension rings or segments or intraocular suturing of the intraocular lens.

-Experienced coders in medical billing and coding companies are well-versed in the CPT and ICD-10 codes for ophthalmology.
-They will communicate with providers to get all the information necessary for coding cataract procedures correctly.
-The services of expert coders and billing specialists can go a long way in maximizing reimbursement for ASCs.
+Experienced coders in companies providing ophthalmology medical billing services are well-versed in the CPT and ICD-10 codes for this specialty.
+They will communicate with providers to get all the information necessary for coding cataract surgery procedures correctly.
+The services of expert coders and billing specialists can go a long way in maximizing ophthalmologists’ reimbursement.